Chart Color Schemes

 The educational profile of Highbury exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualifications in Highbury are held by 30.1% of residents aged 15+, which is higher than the South Australian average of 25.7%.
+Highbury residents aged 15 and above have a university qualification rate of 30.1%, slightly higher than the South Australian average of 25.7%.
 Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (5.9%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 33.5% of residents aged 15+ holding such qualifications - advanced diplomas held by 11.4% and certificates by 22.1%.
+Vocational credentials are also prevalent, with 33.5% of residents holding such qualifications, including advanced diplomas (11.4%) and certificates (22.1%).

-Educational participation is high in Highbury, with 28.5% of residents currently enrolled in formal education.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 7.9% in secondary education, and 6.5% pursuing tertiary education.
-Highbury Primary School serves the local educational needs within Highbury, with an enrollment of 507 students as of a recent report.
-The school focuses exclusively on primary education, with ICSEA score of 1060 indicating above-average socio-educational conditions.
-Secondary educational options are available in surrounding areas.

 Frequently Asked Questions - Education